Alperen-KY/Data-Image-Collecting-w-Labels-for-Object-Detection/README.md

 # Data-Image-Collecting-w-Labels-for-Object-Detection

-This project build for graduation thesis by Me. "lol"
+This project build for graduation thesis by Me. 笑笑

 Whatever guys this project is an example of tflite, RPi, pydrive, data labelling, blabla...